oracle/graalpython/docs/user/Jython.md

 Inheriting from a Java class or implementing an interface is supported with some syntactical differences from Jython.
 A class inheriting from a Java class can be created using an ordinary `class` statement where declared methods will override/implement the superclass methods when they match in name.
 Super calls are performed using a special attribute `self.__super__`.
-The created object won't behave like a python object but like a foreign Java object.
+The created object won't behave like a Python object but like a foreign Java object.
 Its Python-level members can be accessed using its `this` attribute.
 Example:

 ```python